A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: The North Atlantic ocean's large-scale flow

 \section{The North Atlantic ocean's large-scale flow}

-The North Atlantic's large-scale flow is built mainly from two velocity modes with a clear time-scale separation between them: a wind-driven double-gyre flow that decays with depth \citep{vallis2017atmospheric}, and the AMOC \citep{Ghil2017, johnson2019recent}.
-The wind-driven flow has an average period of the order of $5$ years, while the AMOC has an average period of the order of $1000$ years.
-The AMOC, unique to the Atlantic Ocean under present-day climate \citep{ferreira2018atlantic}, is an important component of the global climate that transports approximately $18$ Sv (Sverdrup, equals $10^6$m$^3$/sec) of warm surface waters from the tropics towards the North Pole, sinks in the northern latitudes and flows southwards in the abyss.
-The circulation is driven and maintained by a combination of wind-driven upwelling in the Antarctic region, upwelling throughout the ocean, and an anomalously high salinity in the northern latitudes causing a sinking of salty cold surface waters upon winter cooling \citep{ferreira2018atlantic}.
+The North Atlantic's large-scale flow is built mainly from two velocity modes with a clear time-scale separation between them: a wind-driven double-gyre flow with a timescale of $\sim 5$ years \citep{vallis2017atmospheric}, and the AMOC, with a timescale of $\sim 1000$ years \citep{Ghil2017, johnson2019recent}.
+The AMOC, unique to the Atlantic Ocean under present-day climate \citep{FerreiraEtAl2019}, transports approximately $18$ Sv (Sverdrup, equals $10^6$m$^3$/sec) of warm surface waters from the tropics towards the North Pole, sinks in the northern latitudes and flows southwards in the abyss.
+The circulation is driven and maintained by a combination of wind-driven upwelling in the Antarctic region, upwelling throughout the ocean, and an anomalously high salinity in the northern latitudes causing a sinking of salty cold surface waters upon winter cooling \citep{FerreiraEtAl2019}.
 The high salinity is commonly attributed to a combination of factors, including an abundance of salty sources, atmospheric forcing, and the salt-advection feedback loop: the AMOC sustains itself by advecting high-salinity surface waters from equatorial latitudes to the north.
 Evaluating the relative contribution of each of these factors to the structure, strength and variability of the AMOC is important in order to understand its (somewhat debated) stability in current, past and projected climates (see \citet{WeijerEtAl2019}, and references therein).

 The extent of the effect of the feedback loop is related to the amount of salty waters that actually reach the northern latitudes.
 This depends on the time-dependent pathway statistics, affected both by the overturning circulation itself, and by chaotic advection resulting from the large-scale double-gyre surface flow of the basin, along with the other large-scale flow components in the basin, since the actual transport pathways differ from the mean flow \citep{Aref1984}.
 Thus, the AMOC should be sensitive to density variations resulting from inhomogeneous external fluxes of salinity and temperature, that are transported in an interplay between diffusion, resulting in local mixing, and 3D chaotic advection, resulting in stirring \citep{Aref1984, brett2019competition}.
 The extent of this sensitivity is unknown \citep{WeijerEtAl2019}.